dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

 #### Specifying the output format

-Now, if all *csvkit* programs only output CSV data, how do we save data in a different format if the need arises.
+Now, if all *csvkit* programs only output CSV data, how do we save data in a different format if the need arises?
 Quite simply: by piping the result into [*csvformat(1)*][csvformat].

 *csvformat* lets you specify the output format by using the `-D` and `-Q` flags,